Learn to Speak German

 German is a West Germanic language and derives most of its vocabulary from the Germanic branch of the Indo-European language family.
 A number of words are derived from Latin and Greek, and fewer from French and English.
 Widely spoken languages which are most similar to German include Luxembourgish, Dutch, the Frisian languages and English.

-Learn to Speak German with Language Door Today!
+Learn German with Language Door Today!

 Language Door’s expert teachers offer instruction for students of all ages.
 We keep our tuition prices low but offer quality instruction in a pleasant environment.
 Our class size is always 8 students or less.
 Our teachers are native speakers and offer the hands on training that will enhance your learning experience.